 He placed a bet on the Hawks to win but if the Magic emerge victorious, the bettor will still have a chance to recoup his losses in the next game, for example, against the Washington Wizards at the odds of -300.

 The bettor, in this situation, would need to wager 7.5 US dollars (10/1.33 US dollars – 7.5 US dollars).
-If he decides to raise the stakes a bit, he can count on the extra profits.
+He can count on the extra profits if he decides to raise the stakes a bit.
 Then the Wizards posted a convincing win, meaning the bettor won his bet.

 - What is the Martingale technique?